YingWana/STAT1014_Datasets/README.md

 # STAT1014 Datasets

-Cleaned, documented datasets for STAT1014 coursework.
 Each folder contains analysis-ready data with a detailed README and data dictionary.

 ---